After A Bold American Gambit Against Iran, 4 Big Questions About What's Next

 Now American forces are on high alert poised to try to defend embassies, bases and other facilities from an Iranian response to Soleimani's death.

-Does Trump have a roadmap to align the facts on the ground with his own aspirations?
+Does Trump have a road map to align the facts on the ground with his own aspirations?